openhab/openhab-jruby/USAGE.md

 #### File Based Transformations <!-- omit from toc -->

-Once the addon is installed, you can create a Ruby file in the `$OPENHAB_CONF/transform` directory, with the extension `.script`.
+Once the addon is installed, you can create a Ruby file in the `$OPENHAB_CONF/transform` directory, with the extension `.rb`.
-It's important that the extension is `.script` so that the core `SCRIPT` transform service will recognize it.
-When referencing the file, you need to specify the `SCRIPT` transform, with `rb` as the script type: `SCRIPT(rb:mytransform.script):%s`.
+When referencing the file, you need to specify the `RB` transform: `RB(mytransform.rb):%s`.

-You can also specify additional variables to be set in the script using a URI-like query syntax: `SCRIPT(rb:mytransform.script?a=1&b=c):%s` in order to share a single script with slightly different parameters for different items.
+You can also specify additional variables to be set in the script using a URI-like query syntax: `RB(mytransform.rb?a=1&b=c):%s` in order to share a single script with slightly different parameters for different items.

 ##### Example: Display the wind direction in degrees and cardinal direction <!-- omit from toc -->